mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-004:** The system must support prepaid reservations when enabled:

-- If `prepaidRequired` is true:
+- If `minPrepaidPercentage > 0`:
   - Anonymous users must sign in or register before creating a reservation
   - Customer must be signed in (authentication required)
-  - Customer can create a pending RSVP first, then be prompted to complete recharge of store credit
+  - Customer can create a pending RSVP first, then be prompted to complete recharge/payment
-  - When a customer creates a pending RSVP, a store order is automatically created with `minPrepaidAmount` from `RsvpSettings`
+  - When a customer creates a pending RSVP, a store order is automatically created with the prepaid amount
-  - Customer must pay the prepaid amount (minimum `minPrepaidAmount`) before the `alreadyPaid` flag is set to `true`
-- `minPrepaidAmount` can be specified as either:
-  - A dollar amount (currency value, e.g., $50.00)
-  - A CustomerCredit amount (points/credits value, e.g., 100 credits)
+  - Prepaid amount = `ceil(totalReservationCost * minPrepaidPercentage / 100)`; if total cost is missing or zero, prepaid is skipped
 - Payment can be made using existing customer credit (`CustomerCredit` database table)
-- If customer credit is insufficient, customer must top up credit or purchase products to refill his/her credit
+- If customer credit is insufficient, customer must top up credit or purchase products to refill credit
 - Payment status tracked via `alreadyPaid` flag
 - Reservation linked to order via `orderId` when prepaid
 - Customer credit balance is deducted when credit is used for prepaid reservation